 Q: When do team rosters freeze?

 - Team Rosters freeze at the time your team is checked in.
-You cannot add any players after that time.
+You cannot add any players after that time and no player may be handwritten on the roster at any time, for any reason.
 SPECIAL NOTE: All teams should be sure they have MORE THAN ONE appropriately licensed coach registered with their team.
-A licensed, registered coach is required to present for the entirety of all games.
+A licensed, registered coach is required to be present for the entirety of all games.

 Q: In what age group should I register my team?

-- The 2015 Park City Extreme Cup will align its age groups with Fall 2015/Spring 2016 Club play.
-When registering for the Extreme Cup, teams should make sure they specify their team's Fall 2015 age as the age group they will play in the tournament.
-They SHOULD NOT specific the current age of their team.
+- The 2017 Park City Extreme Cup will align its age groups with 2017-18 Club play, based on the US Youth Soccer Calendar Year mandate.
+When registering for the Extreme Cup, teams should make sure they specify their team's Fall 2017 age as the age group they will play in the tournament.

 - The competition level is intended to provide a general indication of team strength and is used to help create divisions within age groups.
-The level requested by a team is not a guarantee that they will play in that division.
-Platinum and/or Gold, (depending on the size of the age group) is the most competitive level and will typically have all Premier teams; there may possibly be some upper level Division 1 teams when there are both divisions in an age level.
-Silver will be competitive and have mostly Division 1 and 2 teams, while the Bronze and Copper will be the least competitive.
+The level requested by a team is NOT a guarantee that they will play in any particular division.
+The Selection Committee relies primarily on team records from previous play to guide the selection and placement process.
+Generally speaking, Platinum and/or Gold is the most competitive level and will have mostly Premier or upper Division 1 teams.
+Silver and/or Bronze will have mostly Division 1 and 2 teams, while Bronze and/or Copper will be the least competitive.
 The number of divisions within an age group will be determined only after registration closes.

-Q: How should I complete the Additional Information for a new team?
+Q: How should I complete the Additional Information on the application?

 - Most of the Additional Information section of the application is aimed at placing teams in the appropriate competitive division.
-Choose the competition level (Platinum-Gold/Silver/Bronze-Copper) that you think you will best compete at.
-For the most recently completed season of play, select the Division you will be playing in the fall, and enter 0 for wins, losses and ties.
+Choose the competition level (Most Competitive, Competitive, Least Competitive) that you think best fits your team.
+For the most recent season of play, select the Division you are currently playing in or most recently completed.
+If you are a brand new team, you should note this on the application and enter information based on where you expect the team to be placed in the coming season.
 You can add any relevant information in the area reserved for Requests.